 How does conveyancing in Lutterworth differ for new build properties?

-Most buyers of new build residence in Lutterworth approach us having been asked by the builder to exchange contracts and commit to the purchase even before the premises is completed.
-This is because house builders in Lutterworth typically buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Lutterworth contact us having been asked by the developer to exchange contracts and commit to the purchase even before the property is finished.
+This is because builders in Lutterworth typically purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Lutterworth or who has acted in the same development.

 How can the Landlord & Tenant Act 1954 impact my business offices in Lutterworth and how can you help?

 The particular law that you refer to provides security of tenure to business leaseholders, giving them the legal entitlement to apply to court for a new lease and remain in occupation at the end of an expired lease.
 There are limited grounds where a landlord can refrain from granting a lease renewal and the rules are involved.
 We are happy to direct you to commercial conveyancing practices who use the act for protection and help with commercial conveyancing in Lutterworth